YiannisKalogeris/MSolve.FEM/theory/Chapter1_ElementTechnology.md

 | 0.7745966692414833770358531 | 0.7745966692414833770358531  | 0 | 0.3086419753  |

 ### Three-dimensional elements
-The first  element category contains the three-dimensional elements.
+The second  element category contains the three-dimensional elements.
 Below a full list of the elements can be found including their respective local node numbering, gauss integrations for stiffness and mass.
 The code snippet shows a sample 3D dimensional element creation.

 ```csharp
 var factory = new ContinuumElement3DFactory(Material0, DynamicMaterial0);